How To Get a Medical Marijuana Card in New Mexico

 Yes, minors (persons below the age of 18) can obtain medical marijuana cards in New Mexico, provided they have been diagnosed with any of the qualifying conditions.
 Eligible minors must also provide parental consent, medical power of attorney, or legal guardianship paperwork.
 Alternatively, a parent, guardian, or designated caregiver can apply for a medical marijuana card on their child's behalf.

-What Conditions Qualify for Medical Marijuana Cards in New Mexico?
+What Conditions Qualify for Medical Marijuana Cards in New Mexico in 2024?

 Although medical marijuana is legal in New Mexico, patients must have qualifying health or mental conditions for which cannabis treatment is beneficial.
 According to the New Mexico Department of Health, the following conditions qualify for medical marijuana treatment: